devak23/reactjs/redux-starter/README.md

 }
 ```

 Here we are using string, but some developers use numbers like 1,2 or 3.
-I like Strings because it is more descriptive
+Strings are more
-than number.
+descriptive and are therefore better than numbers.
 We can easily understand that this action will add a new task.
-Here some developers use the value in all
+Here
-upper case.
+some developers use the value in all upper case.
 But you can also use 'tasksAdded' or anything you want to.

-I personally prefer all upper case.
-You can use whatever you want to but stick with that for the rest of that
+Again, upper case letter feels better and give you the notion of a "constant".
+You can use whatever you want to but
-application.
+stick with that for the rest of that application.
 Now after that you can pass data inside this object.
-So for ADD_TASK, we send the task details, and this is
+So for ADD_TASK,
-completely fine.
+we send the task details, and this is completely fine.

 ```
 const addTaskAction = {